zeroDivZero/notes-splunk/notes/3_search/1_ui.md

 Timestamp displayed in user account's timezone.

-Hover over text in event to highlight, click to do contextual search (add, exclude, or new search).
+Hover over text in event to highlight, tap to do contextual search (add, exclude, or new search).

 By default events displayed as **List**.
 Can change to **Raw** or **Table**.